bmlt-enabled/temporary-closures-bmlt/readme.txt

 1. Download and install the plugin from WordPress dashboard.
 You can also upload the entire Temporary Closures BMLT Plugin folder to the /wp-content/plugins/ directory
 2. Activate the plugin through the Plugins menu in WordPress
 3. Add [temporary_closures] shortcode to your WordPress page/post.
-4. At a minimum assign root_server, services and timezone attributes.
+4. At a minimum assign root_server, and services attributes.

 == Screenshots ==